Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="436:6:6" line-data="Private Static Sub PutWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)">`PutWord`</SwmToken> takes the encrypted long and writes it back to the buffer in big-endian order.
-This keeps the output format consistent for later use.
+<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="436:6:6" line-data="Private Static Sub PutWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)">`PutWord`</SwmToken> takes a Long, splits it into bytes, and writes them back to the buffer in reverse order.
+This keeps the data in big-endian format, matching what the cipher expects.

 ```apex
 Private Static Sub PutWord(LongValue As Long, CryptBuffer() As Byte, Offset As Long)